AlekseiViunik/Welding_control/README.md

 ### Easy Way

-1. Download the executable `exe` file to a separate folder anywhere on your computer.
+1. Download the executable `exe` file of any version from [here](https://github.com/AlekseiViunik/iWantApp/tree/main/dist) and save it to a separate folder anywhere on your computer.
-2. Run the executable `exe` file.
+3. Run the executable `exe` file.

-### Advanced Way
+### Advanced Way (for the latest version)

 1. [Download](https://www.python.org/downloads/) and [install](https://docs.python.org/3/using/index.html) Python version 3.10 or higher.
-2. Clone the repository from GitHub.
+2. Clone the repository with the latest version from GitHub.
 ```
 git clone git@github.com:AlekseiViunik/Welding_control.git
 ```